SS Californian: Aftermath

-On 2 May, the British Court of Formal Investigation began.
-Again, Lord gave conflicting, changing, and evasive testimony.
+On 2 May, the British Wreck Commissioner's inquiry into the sinking of the Titanic began.
+Again, Lord gave conflicting, inconsistent, and evasive testimony.
+The crew of Californian also gave conflicting testimonies.
+Most notably, Lord said he was not told that the nearby ship had disappeared, contradicting James Gibson, who testified he had reported it to Lord, who had acknowledged him.

 By contrast, Captain Arthur Rostron of Carpathia, at each inquiry, gave consistent and forthright testimony.
 During the British Inquiry, Rostron was asked to confirm an affidavit he had made to the United States Inquiry.
 Among the other things in his affidavit, he confirmed that "It was daylight at about 4.20 a.m.
 At 5 o'clock it was light enough to see all around the horizon.
 We then saw two steamships to the northwards, perhaps 7 or 8 miles distant.
 Neither of them was Californian."

-During the inquiry, the crew of Californian, like Captain Lord, gave conflicting testimonies.
-Most notably, Lord said he was not told that the nearby ship had disappeared, contradicting testimony from James Gibson who said he reported it, and Lord had acknowledged him.

 Also during the inquiries, Titanic survivors recalled seeing the lights of another ship after Titanic had hit the iceberg.
 To Titanic's Fourth Officer Boxhall, the other ship appeared to be off Titanic's bow, five miles (8 km) away and heading in her direction.
 Just like Californian's officers, Boxhall attempted signaling the ship with a Morse lamp, but received no response.
 However, Titanic lookout Frederick Fleet, who was in the crow's nest when the iceberg was sighted and remained there for another forty minutes, testified at the US inquiry that he did not see the lights of another ship while in the crow's nest.
 He only saw a light later after leaving the ship on a lifeboat.

 Titanic's Captain Edward Smith had felt the ship was close enough that he ordered the first lifeboats launched on the port side to row over to the ship, drop off the passengers, and come back to Titanic for more.
 Moreover, lifeboat occupants reported the other ship's lights were seen from the lifeboats throughout the night; one lifeboat rowed towards them but never seemed to get any closer.

 Both the American and British inquires found that Californian must have been closer than the 19.5 mi claimed by Captain Lord, and that each ship was visible from the other.
 Indeed, when Carpathia arrived at the wreck site, a vessel was clearly seen to the north; this was later identified as Californian.
-Both inquiries concluded that Captain Lord had failed to provide proper assistance to Titanic, the British Inquiry concluding further Californians responding to Titanics rockets and going to assist "… might have saved many if not all of the lives that were lost".
+Both inquiries concluded that Captain Lord had failed to provide proper assistance to Titanic, the British Inquiry concluding that the Californian rendering assistance "... might have saved many if not all of the lives that were lost".